gophersaurus/framework/README.md

 ###The Database Administrator

 Gophersaurus was never overly keen on ORMs.
-We understand ORMs are a necessary convenience, but in the new world of SQL and NoSQL databases, no one golang ORM has emerged.
+We understand ORMs are a necessary convenience, but in the new world of SQL and NoSQL databases, no singular Golang ORM has emerged.
 (If you do know of a golang ORM to rule them all, please let us know.)

 Thus the `DBA` or Database Administrator object was born to help with SQL vs NoSQL.
 Here is what it looks like: